DreamHost Review (2022)Can You Trust Their Shared Hosting?

 Managed WordPress Hosting

-On top of all that, DreamHost offers also offer managed WordPress hosting plans (they even have special WordPress packages for their shared and VPS hosting).
-If you’d like automatic updates, staging areas and dedicated WordPress support, you can opt-in for a Managed WordPress hosting account.
-Shared WordPress hosting starts at $6.99 a month, VPS at $13.75 and Managed WordPress at $16.95 (for one site only).
+On top of all that, DreamHost offers also offer managed WordPress hosting plans.
+If you’d like automatic updates, staging areas and dedicated WordPress support, you can opt for a Managed WordPress hosting account, which starts at $19.99 on renewal (for one site only).

 The focus of this DreamHost review is their shared hosting plans, so from now on, I’ll be referencing those.